-Our Fellows are brought together virtually every three months to share their projects at each stage of development – establishment, field trips, data analysis and writing up.
+Our Fellows are brought together on a video conference every three months to share their projects at each stage of development – establishment, field trips, data analysis and writing up.

 Chapter by chapter, the students learn from each other and from other ecologists – regardless of geographic location.